javallone/regexper-static/README.md

     $ gulp

-This will build the site into the ./build directory, start a local start on port 8080, and begin watching the source files for modifications.
+This will build the site into the ./build directory, start a local start on port 8080, begin watching the source files for modifications, and start a Karma server to automatically run tests.
 The site will automatically be rebuilt when files are changed.
 Also, if you browser has the LiveReload extension, then the page will be reloaded.

-A similar task is available to build the tests for JavaScript:
+To build the site for deployment, run the following:

-    $ gulp spec:watch
+    $ gulp build

-This will build the specs (again, into /build), and watch for changes.
-The Jasmine test suite is available on the same server at /spec/runner.html (you will need the previous gulp command running for the server to be available).
+The site will be built into the "build" directory.

 ## License